ProtonVPN Review (2020) – High level of security

 As you can see, there are multiple payment options at ProtonVPN.
 It’s possible to pay anonymously, for example by using Bitcoin.
 You can also pay in cash, as long as you have a ProtonVPN account.
 You can read more about this on the ProtonVPN website.
 If you pay using PayPal or credit card, you do have to provide some personal information.
 However, ProtonVPN works with secure SSL-encrypted payments, so, aside from your data being sent to ProtonVPN for payment, your security isn’t compromised.

 All paid ProtonVPN subscriptions have a 30-day money-back guarantee: if you’re not content with their service, just message them and they’ll give you your money back.
-There is, however, one side note to this: if you’ve paid anonymously, it’s a lot more difficult for the provider to return your money, as they can’t just deposit back.
+There is, however, one side note to this: if you’ve paid anonymously, it’s a lot more difficult for the provider to return your money.

 There’s an expansive FAQ on the ProtonVPN website that provides answers to all sorts of questions.
 They call this their ‘knowledge base’ and you’ll find it under Support.
 If your question isn’t listed or the answer hasn’t solved your problem, you can always contact the ProtonVPN support team.
 There’s a link at the bottom of the Support page that’ll redirect you to a contact form.
 Enter your operating system, username and email address and explain your problem.
 The support team will get back to you via email within one or two business days.

 When we presented a problem to the team, we received an answer within a day.
 The customer service team provided us with explanations, sent us a link to a page from their FAQ, and asked us for more information.
 After we’d answered, we were offered a number of solutions.
 What we can take away from this is that the support team is very thorough: they try to find out exactly what’s causing your problem and do their best to solve it.
-Apart from the fact that the contact can extend over several days, this was a good experience.
+Apart from the fact that it may take a while for ProtonVPN to respond, this was a relatively good experience.
 The only way it could be improved would be if ProtonVPN introduced a live chat service.

 Conclusion usability ProtonVPN